Meeting of the EDS Commission (formerly TCG)

 The SDG 4 Scorecard for Africa is a summary of the findings from the 2nd global assessment of country progress towards benchmarks since 2015.
 Overall, 72% of African countries have set national SDG 4 benchmarks for at least one indicator.

-Download the Africa scorecard (English)
+Download the Commonwealth scorecard English

 Education Finance Watch